Does Bayesian Model Averaging improve polynomial extrapolations? Two toy problems as tests: Bayesian Formalism

 Before beginning we note that our priors on $M$ and $\sigma_a$ are uncorrelated.
 When specifying all our priors, we will alternate between writing $\pr(M,\sigma_a)$ and $\pr(M)\pr(\sigma_a)$; these are identical.

 The maximum entropy prior for positive scale parameters is the Jeffreys prior:

 This prior significantly favors small values of $\sigma_a$, diverging if we choose to extend our analysis to $\sigma_a=0$.
-We therefore choose a prior that is less biased towards small $\sigma_a$ values.
+In consequence it weights values of $\sigma_a$ near 0 more strongly than is implied by standard definitions of naturalness in an EFT.
+Because of this we choose a prior that is less biased towards small $\sigma_a$ values.
 The prior is conjugate to the LECs' Gaussian prior $\pr(\vec{a}|M,\sigma_a)$, which simplifies the analysis.
 It is~\cite{Melendez:2019}:

 The hyperparameters, $\nu_0$ and $\tau_0$ determine the peak of the prior and how strongly it extends towards large $\sigma_a^2$.
 For $\nu_0=0$ Eq.~(\ref{eq:invchi}) reduces to Eq.~(\ref{eq:jeff}), the Jeffreys prior.
 We employ the Jeffreys prior as well as priors of the form (\ref{eq:invchi}) with $\nu_0=\tau_0= 1, 1.5, 2$.
 Figure 12 in Ref.~\cite{Maris:2020} demonstrates this distribution for these values of $\nu_0$ and $\tau_0$.
 Here we present our probabilities as $\pr(\sigma_a)$ rather than the inverse-$\chi^2$ distribution of $\pr(\sigma_a^2)$.
 The relationship between the pdfs is: